 Why are mobile visitors less valuable?
 They are ‘hit-and-run visitors – they don’t stay around as long as desktop visitors.
 They hit the site, consume the content they were looking for, and move on to the next shiny thing that catches their attention.
 There is a silver lining though – 10 of the top 50 news sites report mobile users stay around longer than desktop users, so perhaps some news organizations are evolving to serve the needs of mobile, less attentive visitors.

 What other trends are revealed in this year’s installment of the State of News Media?

-- To expand further on the mobile vs. desktop insights presented in the report, the ten digital news outlets that have more mobile time on site than desktop time on site (mobile users staying longer per visit than desktop users) include some obvious players (more sophisticated mobile offerings): CNN Network, BleacherReport, Chicago Tribune, Vice.com, Chron.com, Gawker.com, Salon.com, Boston.com, Mashable and LATimes.com.
-Not surprising, most of these news organizations are know for having sophisticated digital operations.
+- To expand further on the mobile vs. desktop insights presented in the report, the ten digital news outlets that have more mobile time on site than desktop time on site (mobile users staying longer per visit than desktop users) include some obvious players (more sophisticated mobile offerings): CNN Network, BleacherReport, Chicago Tribune, Vice.com, Chron.com, Gawker.com, Salon.com, Boston.com, Mashable, and LATimes.com.
+Not surprisingly, most of these news organizations are known for having sophisticated digital operations.

 If there is one criticism I have of this year’s report, there is little analysis of the news consumption behavior of consumers via social media – a significant factor impacting the performance of traditional digital and digital-native news models.
 The report does mention the growth of mobile relates to the rise of social media, where the flow of information takes on a new dynamic.
 Nearly half of all Internet users report getting their news about politics and government on Facebook for example – a platform where influence is driven by friends and algorithms.